cfengine/design-center/howto/dc_api.md

 The command does not allow the user to change the runfile location, as that is a possible security risk.

-In the returned data you can find each activation in a key-value map, indexed by the internal activation unique name, and with each value a list of `name, sketch, bundle, parameter checksum`.
+In the returned data you can find the runfile name and also each activation in a key-value map, indexed by the internal activation unique name, and with each value a list of `name, sketch, bundle, parameter checksum`.
 The parameter checksum is calculated from the final parameters **after** the parameter definitions have been resolved, so compositions will be recognized as well.
-Here's an example regeneration with just one activation.
+Here's an example regeneration with just one activation, with the runfile location in a specific user's home directory (this is typically how `cf-sketch.pl` will configure itself if it runs as non-root).

 ```
 {